Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: Application of to simulated data

 The bottom two rows of Figure \ref{fig:sim_examples} shows six randomly drawn examples of the data, which (not surprisingly) are all from one of the two classes that make up 99\% of the data.
 The next two rows show the top six most anomalous objects as scored by LOF.
 We find that class 3 (neutral anomaly) tends to score particularly high while class 4 (our chosen most interesting class) is not seen as very anomalous, as it is more similar to the ``normal'' classes.
 After active learning is applied which downweights class 3 (boring class) and upweights class 4 (interesting class), we see in the top two rows that the interesting anomalies now appear high up in the rankings.

 The process of retraining the algorithm is illustrated in Figure \ref{fig:sim_training} where 10 examples are labelled, the algorithm is retrained, the data sorted by the new predicted anomaly score and then the next 10 are labelled.
 Initially the majority of the top rated anomalies are of class 2 (neutral) and 3 (boring), however after a few examples of class 4 (interesting) are labelled, the algorithm quickly learns to upweight these and they dominate the rankings.
 This effect is echoed in the rank weighted score (RWS) where $N$ is chosen to be 150: class 4 (interesting) initially performs poorly but quickly improves as the algorithm trains.
-Class 2 (neutral) gets somewhat penalised as class 4 dominates and class 3 (boring) remains at a low score.
+Class 2 (neutral) gets somewhat penalised as class 4 dominates and class 3 (boring) remains at a low score. \ml{It takes around 30 labelled examples before the active learning starts to improve the RWS.
+This is likely because the random forest regressor that is used to predict the user relevance score requires a certain amount of training data before achieving sufficient accuracy.
+The amount of training data required will depend on the complexity of the problem: a more complex feature space where anomalies are not as easily separated out will require more training.}

 The RWS for different values of $N$ before and after applying active learning is shown in Figure \ref{fig:sim_rws}.
 This is a slightly different experiment from previously in that it shows the effect of retraining just once with the top 100 most anomalous objects labelled (as opposed to iteratively labelling objects).
 Class 3, initially the top performing anomaly class, gets completely downweighted by having a relevance score of 0.
 Class 4's RWS improves dramatically while class 2, with a ``middle'' relevance score of 3, does not change significantly.